-Where to Send Requests.
-All requests must be mailed, delivered or transmitted electronically to the Department.
-Oral and telephone requests will not be accepted.
-(Amended April 29, 2023.)
+107 Where to Send Requests.
+All requests must be mailed, delivered or transmitted via facsimile to the Department.
+Oral and telephone requests and email requests will not be accepted.

-Written Request Required.
-Each request must be in the form of a letter addressed to the Department.
+108 Written Request Required.
+Each request must be printed or typewritten, or must be in legible handwriting.
+Each request must be submitted on standard business letter-size paper (8-1/2 inches by 11 inches).
+Requests may be in the form of a letter addressed to the Department.
 All requests must include a specific description, identity and name of the records requested.

-Name, Address and Signature of Requestor.
-Each request must include the full name, telephone number, and mailing address of the requestor.(Amended April 29, 2023.)
+109 Name, Address and Signature of Requestor.
+Each request must include the full name, telephone number, and mailing address of the requestor.
+All requests shall be signed by the person filing the request.

-Department Response.
-As provided in Mississippi Code Annotated Section 25-61-5, all public records in the possession of the Department not specifically exempt by the Act, or this Regulation, shall be made available upon written request within seven (7) working days from the date of receipt of said request.
-If the Department is unable to produce the record by the seventh working day, it will provide a written explanation to the requestor.
-If the request is denied, the Department will notify the requestor in writing that the request is denied and provide the specific reason for the denial.
+- 110 Department Response. - 1.
+All public records in the possession of the Department not specifically exempt as a public record by the Act, or this Regulation, shall be made available upon written request within seven (7) working days from the date of receipt of said request except as provided in subsections (2), (3) and (4) of this section. - 2.
+If the Department cannot produce the record(s) requested by the requestor by the seventh working day, it will provide a written explanation to the requestor stating: - a. that the Department will produce the record(s) requested, unless exempt by law, and - b. the specific reasons that the request cannot be produced within the seven-day period.